IBM i #IBMiStepUp

 I've been working with a new customer recently which means I'm once again, finding myself in the i-vangelist pulpit.
 I was about to say that I'm tired of responding with "Huh?
 You said AS400?
 Do you really still have one of those old machines?
 I thought IBM stopped making those in the nineties..." but a little secret part of me quite enjoys the sarcastic bluster of it all, and if I'm honest - gets a kick out of it ;)

 The IBM Power System is still being referred to as either (a) an AS400, (b) the 400 or (c) an iSeries.
-The Dinosaur developers need to be educated and reminded that our lovely box has been through some changes in the last ... fifteen... years!
+The Dinosaur developers need to be educated and reminded that our lovely box has been through some changes in the last ... twenty five... years!
 Yes, it really is that long since the AS/400 was replaced with the iSeries.
 How can IT professionals have failed to notice that the AS/400 no longer exists?

 Mr Trevor Perry has long been a proponent of the IBM i moniker and tries hard to educate the masses via his excellent blog at http://blog.angustheitchap.com/